Leicester agree £15m deal for Stoke's Souttar

 Born in Aberdeen, Souttar began his career at Celtic before moving to Dundee United and then joining Stoke in 2016.

+United are set to benefit from a significant sell-on clause, with the Scottish Premiership club likely to earn in the region of £3m should the deal go through.

-In 2019 he opted to play for Australia, where his mother was born.
+In 2019 he opted to play international football for Australia, where his mother was born.

 Souttar has won 13 caps and was part of the side that reached the last 16 of the 2022 World Cup in Qatar.